Aktuelles Lehrangebot

 Ecological Restoration for Sustainability- Project Planning

-Please make sure you attend the introductory meeting as all other tasks will depend on information you gain in this meeting and we will talk about the pecha kucha examination format.
+Please make sure you attend this introductory meeting as all other tasks will depend on information you gain in this meeting and we will talk about the pecha kucha examination format.

 Students are now in four different groups: